 TƆVIŊTSU & TƆVINYƆNU

-In the wisdom of our forefathers, every community member needs two people who should be close to him or her.
-These are persons he or she will naturally stick with, fight for, and vice versa.
-These two people must be a male and a female.
-These two people are considered by tradition as closer in ties than even a person’s siblings.
-The relationship that exists between these people should not be romantic at any point in time because they are considered ‘siblings’ from different parents.
-The two people are referred to as TƆVIŊTSU and TƆVINYƆNU for the male and female respectively.
+In the wisdom of our forefathers, every community member needs, at least, two other community members who should be close to him or her; persons he or she will naturally stick with and fight for and vice versa.
+These two persons must be a male and a female.
+The persons are considered by tradition as closer in ties to him or her than even his or her siblings.
+The relationship that exists between him or her and these persons should not be romantic at any point in time because they are considered ‘siblings’ from different parents.
+The two persons are referred to as TƆVIŊTSU and TƆVINYƆNU for the male and female respectively.

-Ideally, an individual is expected to have TƆVIŊTSU and TƆVINYƆNU upon the attainment of adulthood.
-But more often than not, TƆVIŊTSU and TƆVINYƆNU are appointed at the time an individual has to undertake a notable traditional function e.g. marriage, TAVƆƐƉEƉE, LƆXOƉIƉI, TOTUDADA, etc.
+Ideally, an individual is expected to have TƆVIŊTSU and TƆVINYƆNU upon the attainment of adulthood but, more often than not, TƆVIŊTSU and TƆVINYƆNU are appointed at the time an individual has to undergo a notable traditional function e.g. marriage, TAVƆƐƉEƉE, LƆXOƉIƉI, TOTUDADA, etc.

-In addition to being there for the individual through the thick and thin of life, TƆVIŊTSU and TƆVINYƆNU play significant roles in the life of an individual in times of celebration and also in times of mourning.
-TƆVIŊTSU and TƆVINYƆNU are the ones who should be the main actors during a person’s marriage ceremony, anniversary celebrations, TAVƆƐƉEƉE, LƆXOƉIƉI, TOTUDADA, etc. In the procession to these programmes, the individual is expected to be flanged at the right by the TƆVIŊTSU and the left by the TƆVINYƆNU.
+In addition to ‘having each other’s back’ through the thick and thin of life, TƆVIŊTSU and TƆVINYƆNU play significant roles in the life of an individual in times of celebration and also in times of mourning.
+TƆVIŊTSU and TƆVINYƆNU are the ones who should be the main actors during a person’s marriage ceremony, anniversary celebrations, TAVƆƐƉEƉE, LƆXOƉIƉI, TOTUDADA, etc. In the procession to such programmes, the individual is expected to be flanged at the right by the TƆVIŊTSU and the left by the TƆVINYƆNU.

 AMEDIE & TSIDZOEƉOA

 At the time of death, TƆVIŊTSU becomes AMEDIE while TƆVINYƆNU becomes TSIDZOEƉOA.
-A third person is appointed at this time called ASIXEƉEAMEŊLA
+A third functionary is appointed at this time called ASIXEƉEAMEŊLA

 Where a person did not have TƆVIŊTSU and TƆVINYƆNU at the time of his or her death, the elders would appoint AMEDIE, TSIDZOEƉOA and ASIXEƉEAMEŊLA for the deceased person per custom and tradition.